The smart way to grow a Twitter/X audience in 2026

 For a complete guide, see our Twitter Account Audit Guide.
 Even a quick 10-minute sweep improves follower conversion.

-Step 5: Build a Simple Posting Routine
+Step 5: Build a simple posting routine

 To grow on Twitter, prioritize consistent, simple routines over complex content calendars.